Fraudulent Websites

 Examples of ThreatNG Helping:

 • ThreatNG's Search Engine Exploitation feature finds that the company's job postings are being scraped and reposted on suspicious websites.
-Attackers could use these sites to collect personal information from job applicants under false pretenses.
+Attackers could use these sites to collect personal information from job applicants under pretenses.

 Examples of ThreatNG Working with Complementary Solutions: